wikindx/wikindx/website/web/src/content/_index.md

 * Add resources to a temporary basket for viewing and exporting.
 * Select a visual style.
 * Import WIKINDX resources into Zotero.
-* And much, much more...
+* And much, much more ...

 ### Administrator